 Introducing the partnership

-SSE Renewables Limited (SSER), Marubeni Corporation (Marubeni), and Copenhagen Infrastructure Partners (CIP) (the Project Partners) are combining their unparalleled local experience and extensive global expertise in the development of fixed and floating offshore wind farms to deliver significant and enduring social, economic, and decarbonisation benefits to Scotland.
+SSE Renewables Limited (SSER), Marubeni Corporation (Marubeni), and Copenhagen Infrastructure Partners (CIP) (the Project Partners) are combining their unparalleled local experience and extensive global expertise in the development of offshore wind farms to deliver significant and enduring social, economic, and decarbonisation benefits to Scotland.

-This unique and powerful combination of floating offshore wind experience coupled with local knowledge and global expertise, underpinned by a firm commitment to sustainability, places the Project Partners in an unrivalled position to deliver the ScotWind projects.
+This unique and powerful combination of floating offshore wind experience coupled with local knowledge and global expertise, underpinned by a firm commitment to sustainability, places the Project Partners in an unrivalled position to deliver their ScotWind project.

-Significant works have already been completed to ensure that the projects can be delivered at speed to respond to the climate emergency.
+Significant works have already been completed to ensure that the project can be delivered at speed to respond to the climate emergency.

 SSE Renewables, Marubeni Corporation and Copenhagen Infrastructure Partners